-Russia unfortunately has an issue with discrimination and racism especially if you are LGBTI and/or are of Asian or African descent.
-While homosexuality is legal in Russia, it is still frowned upon by a large portion of cross section of locals including public displays of affection.
+Russia has an issue with discrimination and racism especially if you are LGBTI and/or are of Asian or African descent.
+While homosexuality is legal in Russia, it is still frowned upon, including public displays of affection.

-Sadly, there have been cases of violence towards LGBTI people including torture and at worst, murder.
+There have been cases of violence towards LGBTI people including torture and murder.
 Despite this, Moscow and St Petersburg have a lively gay and lesbian scene.

-Foreigners from Asian or African countries have reported instances of harassment and assault towards them, mostly carried out by neo-Nazi ring wing types.
+Asian and African visitors have reported instances of harassment and assault, mostly carried out by neo-Nazi types.
 Despite this, there are many expat Asians and Africans living, working and studying in Russia.

-Where there are crowds, there are usually petty criminals.
-Russia, like other countries, has its share of pickpockets and scammers.
-Keep your valuables close to you at all times and be aware of your surroundings especially in crowds and while on public transport.
+Where there are crowds, there are often petty criminals.
+Russia has its share of pickpockets and scammers; keep your valuables close to you at all times and be aware of your surroundings especially in crowds and while on public transport.

 Be wary of authorities asking to see your papers or ID.
 There are crooks who'll pose as police in an attempt to extort money from you while holding your items to ransom.
-Always ask for identification before handing over any of your ID.
+Always ask for identification before handing over anything.

 Identity theft and fraud are common crimes against travelers, but there are things you can do to keep your information and devices safe from prying eyes and hackers:

-It’s also not a good idea to let your love of football run skin deep with a new tattoo or sleep with that new Russia lover you met at a local bar after a game; Russia has an increasing issue with HIV/AIDS and there is also a chance you may contract Hepatitis B or other nasties.
+It’s also not a good idea to let your love of football run skin deep by getting a new tattoo or sleeping with that new Russia lover you met at a local bar after a game; Russia has increasing rates of HIV/AIDS, and there is also a chance you may contract Hepatitis B or other diseases.

-The World Cup will definitely have a party atmosphere especially at night and visitors will likely make good use of the fan zones, restaurants, bars and clubs across the 11 event cities in Russia.
+The World Cup will have a party atmosphere especially at night, and visitors will make good use of the fan zones, restaurants, bars and clubs across the 11 event cities in Russia.

 It’s a great way to let your hair down and maybe make some new friends along the way.
-Enjoy your night out responsibly and safely by avoiding intoxication, be aware of potential drink spiking and avoid unlabelled bootleg vodka.
+Enjoy your night out responsibly and safely by avoiding intoxication, being aware of potential drink spiking and avoiding unlabelled bootleg vodka.

-Disturbing public order and public intoxication are offenses in Russia which can see you fined, experiencing some Russian jail hospitality and deported.
+Disturbing public order and public intoxication are offenses in Russia which can see you fined, jailed or deported.

-Security at the stadiums will be tight including screening areas, bag searches and detectors.
-There are also restrictions in place for items allowed into the stadiums and it’s best to avoid taking a bag as it will be taken from you until the game is finished.
+Security at the stadiums will be tight including screening areas, bag searches, and detectors.
+There are also restrictions in place regarding what items are allowed into the stadiums, and avoid taking a bag as it will be taken from you until the game is finished.

 The number for emergencies in Russia is 112.

-Football is a passionate game and it has passionate fans which sometimes can result in incidents of violence and hooliganism.
+Football is a passionate game and has passionate fans, which sometimes can result in incidents of violence and hooliganism.

-During the 2016 European Championship, things got a bit heated between Russian football fans and English football fans in Marseilles, France; with violent clashes before and after the game leaving several people injured, French riot police dispersing tear gas, property damage and the local metro system shut down.
+During the 2016 European Championship, things got heated between Russian and English football fans in Marseilles, France.
+There were violent clashes, before and after the game, leaving several people injured, French riot police dispersing tear gas, property damage and the local metro system was shut down.

-Always be aware of any security announcements and potential for violence to break out.
+Always listen to security announcements and be aware of the potential for violence to break out.